michaelfbonner/ptbTools/README.md

-To get started, download ptbTools and PsychToolbox and add them to you search path in Matlab.
-Start coding an experiment.
-Example experiment scripts coming soon.
+To get started, download ptbTools and PsychToolbox, add them to the search path in Matlab, and start coding an experiment (example experiment scripts coming soon).